-- Walls are the main source of turbulence generation in flows. - The presence of walls imply the existence of boundary layers. - In the boundary layer, large gradients exist (velocity, temperature, and so on). - To properly resolve these gradients, we need to use very fine meshes close to the walls.
+- Walls are the main source of turbulence generation in most engineering applications. - The presence of walls imply the existence of boundary layers. - In the boundary layer, large gradients exist (velocity, temperature, and so on). - To properly resolve these gradients, we need to use very fine meshes close to the walls.